 A survey led by Ken Anderson, MD, program director at the Jerome Lipper Multiple Myeloma Center and LeBow Institute for Myeloma Therapeutics, and Nikhil Munshi, MD, director of Basic and Correlative Science at the Lipper Center, in their leadership roles in the International Myeloma Society, has added substantially to this evidence base.

 Understanding short- and long-term impact of COVID-19

 Ghobrial and her colleagues are launching a study to identify the prevalence and development of COVID-19 in patients with precursor conditions to hematologic cancers and in healthy populations.
-Called SAPPHIRE, it is enrolling about 5,000 people nationwide who will have a blood test for antibodies indicating exposure to the novel coronavirus and will have additional blood samples collected for testing over a one-year period.
+Called IMPACT, it is enrolling about 5,000 people nationwide who will have a blood test for antibodies indicating exposure to the novel coronavirus and will have additional blood samples collected for testing over a one-year period.
 The goal is to understand the short- and long-term impact of COVID-19 on the immune system of healthy individuals and those with underlying immune problems, who may be at high risk of poor outcomes.